DucManhPhan/DucManhPhan.github.io/_posts/2018-11-15-The-neccessary-commands-in-VIM.md

 # Commands in Visual Mode
+- If we want to switch to visual mode in VIM, we will type **v**.

+-

 # Commands in Normal Mode
-- d : delete text specified by motion (!important)
-- c : delete text specified by motion and go to insert mode (!important)
 - y : yank (copy) text specified by motion (!important)
+- yy : yank (copy) the current line
 - Y : yank (copy) the current line.
 - p : put the yanked content.
 Notice that yanking will move text to a special VIM reserved buffer, and not to your usual clipboard.
 We can manage two different clipboards.
 The first way, we can paste from with **Ctrl + Shift + v** in editing mode.
 The second way, with **p** (in the normal mode).

+- d : delete text specified by motion (!important)
+- dd : delete the current line
+- c : delete text specified by motion and go to insert mode (!important)
 - x : delete character under the cursor
 - r : replace character under cursor with another character
 - s : delete character under cursor and move to insert mode
-- yy : yank (copy) the current line
-- dd : delete the current line
-- fx : go to the next occurrence of 'x' on the current line
-- Fx : find the previous 'x' in the current line
-- tC : jump till just before the next 'C' in the line
-- TC : jump till just after the previous the 'C' in the same line

 # Commands with Insert Mode
 - i : insert at the current location